GarageBand: Drums

 There are three different kinds of drum instruments in GarageBand.
-The touch drums instrument includes by default 7 acoustic drum kits with a realistic drum kit layout, and 12 electronic drum kits (including Hip Hop drums, House drums, and drum kits with Roland TR-808 and 909 samples).
+The touch drums instrument includes by default seven acoustic drum kits with a realistic drum kit layout, and twelve electronic drum kits (including Hip Hop drums, House drums, and drum kits with Roland TR-808 and 909 samples).
 The electronic kits are set up like drum machines with customizable sounds that can be saved as separate drum kits.
-The Chinese Kit was later added in version which included genuine Chinese sounds like the gong.
+The Chinese Kit was later added in version, which included genuine Chinese sounds like the gong.
 The "Smart Drums" instrument allows the arranging of drum sounds on a grid by complexity and volume.
-It contains a selection six drums (Classic Studio Kit, Live Rock Kit, Vintage Kit, Classic Drum Machine, Hip Hop Drum Machine, and House Drum Machine).
+It contains a selection of six drums (Classic Studio Kit, Live Rock Kit, Vintage Kit, Classic Drum Machine, Hip Hop Drum Machine, and House Drum Machine).
 The "Beat Sequencer" involves the placement of steps to form a beat pattern.
-There are many pre-sets patterns to choose from and users can customise aspects of the pattern such as note velocity and probability.
+There are many pre-set patterns to choose from and users can customise aspects of the pattern such as note velocity and probability.

 Smart Guitar

-GarageBand includes 5 guitars: an acoustic guitar, three electric guitars, and a distortion guitar.
+GarageBand includes five guitars: an acoustic guitar, three electric guitars, and a distortion guitar.
 Each guitar (except for the acoustic one) has two optional sound boxes.
 The instrument is set up with two different modes.
 The first is set up like the Chord Strips, where multiple chords are playable.
 Each note in a chord can also be played separately, or muted by holding the left side of the string.
-This mode includes an autoplay feature which will play one of 4 different rhythms depending on which guitar is chosen.
+This mode includes an autoplay feature which will play one of four different rhythms depending on which guitar is chosen.